strapi/documentation/docusaurus/docs/dev-docs/update-version.md

 ---
-title: Upgrade Strapi version
+title: Updates
 displayed_sidebar: devDocsSidebar
-description: The following documentation covers how to upgrade your application to the latest version of Strapi.
+description: The following documentation covers how to update your application to the latest version of Strapi.

 ---
 import InstallCommand from '/docs/snippets/install-npm-yarn.md' import BuildCommand from '/docs/snippets/build-npm-yarn.md' import DevelopCommand from '/docs/snippets/develop-npm-yarn.md'

-# Upgrade Strapi version
+# Update to a newer Strapi version

-Strapi periodically releases code improvements through upgrades.
-Upgrades contain no breaking changes and are announced in both the terminal and in the administration panel.
-[Migration guides](/dev-docs/migration-guides) are provided whenever a new Strapi version includes breaking changes.
+Strapi periodically releases code improvements through new versions.
+Updates contain no breaking changes.
+The present documentation is a generic update guide.
+The [Updates and Migration introduction](/dev-docs/update-migration) explains the differences between an update and a migration.

 :::caution
  [Plugins extension](/dev-docs/plugins/users-permissions) that create custom code or modify existing code will need to be updated and compared to the changes in the repository.
 Not updating the plugin extensions could break the application.